EdwardIT662/osTicket-Ticket-Lifecycle-Ex/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Logging in as a help desk professional to see the assignments and to communicate whoever submitted tickets.
+Logging in as a help desk professional to see the assignments and to communicate with everyone who submitted tickets.
 </p>
 <br />